Tony Stewart: 2012 season

 At Sonoma, Stewart moved quickly from the top 20 to third in the final laps of the Toyota Save Mart 350 and ended up second to Clint Bowyer by passing Kurt Busch on the final turn on the final lap.
 On July 7, Stewart was able to hold off Matt Kenseth to win his fourth Coke Zero 400 as a wreck ensued behind him.
 The win was a surprise one, as Stewart had been forced to start 42nd due to his car failing pre-qualifying inspection.

 In August at Bristol in the 2012 Irwin Tools Night Race, when battling for the lead on lap 333, Stewart and Matt Kenseth tangled and brought out a caution.
 This was soon after Ryan Newman was wrecked by Juan Pablo Montoya in an accident which collected Jeff Burton.
-A furious Stewart climbed out of his wrecked car and angrily tossed his helmet at Kenseth's car, who exit out of the pit road, and then gestured applause at the fans.
+A furious Stewart climbed out of his wrecked car and angrily tossed his helmet at Kenseth's car, who exited out of the pit road, and then gestured applause at the fans.
 This was followed shortly thereafter by his student driver Danica Patrick wagging a finger at Regan Smith after he turned her into the inside wall many laps later.

-In September at Atlanta, team spokesman Mike Arning announced that Office Depot will not be Stewart's sponsor in 2013.
+In September, at Atlanta, team spokesman Mike Arning announced that Office Depot would not be Stewart's sponsor in 2013.

 On October 2, 2012, Bass Pro Shops announced they would be a co-primary sponsor for Stewart in a selected number of races for the 2013 season.

 At the Talladega race in the fall, Stewart was leading on the final lap but underestimated the speed of a closing Michael Waltrip.
 On turn 4, Waltrip got a run, and tapped Stewart from behind, causing Stewart to spin and Waltrip to spin into the pack, causing a Big One that involved 23 cars, the largest crash of the season to date.
 Stewart flipped over, hitting the roofs of several other cars, including Kasey Kahne, Paul Menard, and Clint Bowyer, before landing upright.
 On November 9, it was announced that Kevin Harvick would be joining Stewart's team starting in 2014.

-Stewart would finish ninth in points, with two top-fives and four top tens in the Chase, for a final season total of three wins, twelve top-five, and sixteen top-ten finishes overall.
+Stewart would finish ninth in points, with two top-fives and four top tens in the Chase, for a final season total of three wins, twelve top-fives, and sixteen top-ten finishes overall.